semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-without-semgrep-app.md

         env:
            # Add the rules that Semgrep uses by setting the SEMGREP_RULES environment variable.
            SEMGREP_RULES: p/default # more at semgrep.dev/explore
-           # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):
-           # Default timeout is 1800 seconds (30 minutes).
-           # Set to 0 to disable the timeout.
-           # SEMGREP_TIMEOUT: 300
 ```

 ### GitLab CI/CD